Many applications that you use every day will need to update periodically.

-Aside from the noticeable speed improvements that it offers over many other popular browsers, Chrome also allows you to synchronize browser installations across multiple computers and it integrates easily with your existing Google account.
+Aside from the noticeable speed and password security improvements that it offers over many other popular browsers, Chrome also allows you to synchronize browser installations across multiple computers and it integrates easily with your existing Google account.

 This is in stark contrast to many other browsers that require you to actively download updates for their browsers.
 In addition, the Chrome version updates happen behind the scenes, and there is a strong possibility that you might not even realize they are occurring.

 One drawback to this approach is that your Chrome version number is constantly changing, because updates are rolled out all of the time.
 So where you might be using Internet Explorer 9, you could be using Google Chrome version 18.0.1025.162 m (this is actually the current version of the Google Chrome browser that I am using at the time of this writing.)

 This can make it difficult to ascertain how to perform certain actions in your Google Chrome browser, as tutorials written for earlier versions of the browser could be rendered obsolete if Google elects to change how the browser performs, or how a particular menu is laid out.

-Check Your Google Chrome Version Number
+How to Check Your Google Chrome Version Number (Guide with Pictures)

 If you already have the browser open, then you do not need to launch it again.

 If you have not already done so, consider adding a Google Chrome icon to the taskbar of your Windows 7 computer.
 It can be done quickly, and the option of starting your browser from your computer at any time is one that is very convenient.
 Read this article to learn more about adding icons to your Windows 7 taskbar.

-Back to checking your Chrome version number – Now that a Google Chrome window is open, click the wrench icon at the top-right corner of the Chrome window.
+Step 2: Back to checking your Chrome version number – Now that a Google Chrome window is open, click the wrench icon at the top-right corner of the Chrome window.

-This will open a new About Google Chrome pop-up window, which will contain all of the basic information about your current Google Chrome installation, including the Chrome version number.
+Step 4: This will open a new About Google Chrome pop-up window, which will contain all of the basic information about your current Google Chrome installation, including the Chrome version number.
 The version number is circled in the image below.

-Note that there is also a version check at the bottom of this window which will tell you if the Chrome version currently installed on your computer is up to date, as well as displaying the most current released version of the browser.
+Note that there is also a version check at the bottom of this window which will tell you if the Chrome version currently installed on your computer is up to date, as well as display the most current released version of the browser.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.